Anam an Amhráin

 Anam na Amhráin

-A series produced by Cartoon Saloon in conjunction with Sónta Productions for TG4 including 10 animated Gaelic songs.
+This series was produced by Cartoon Saloon in conjunction with Sónta Productions for TG4 and it includes 10 animated Gaelic songs.
 With songs animated by artists such as Tomm Moore, Adrien Merigeau, Nora Twomey, Lily Bernard, Fabian Erlinghauser, Ross Stewart and many more.

 All songs are produced by Iarla O’Lionard and Kieran Lynch.